hyperledger/fabric/docs/source/CONTRIBUTING.rst

 ~~~~~~~~

 Fabric provides a release approximately once every four months with new features and improvements.
-New feature work is merged to the Fabric main branch on `Github <https://github.com/hyperledger/fabric>`__.
+New feature work is merged to the Fabric main branch on `GitHub <https://github.com/hyperledger/fabric>`__.
 Releases branches are created prior to each release so that the code can stabilize while
 new features continue to get merged to the main branch.
 Important fixes will also be backported to the most recent LTS (long-term support) release branch,